 “Too late, son, shot’s all ready to go in the soup…I’ll even make it a sepia for you…”

 “Don’t bother, she’d just return it to sender…and don’t be bringing my mom into this.”
-His loving mother reference having brought out the Chicago in me.
 I tore past two Macy’s bag-laden shopping molls, almost tripping over a cigar-chomping, double amputee Kaesong vet selling Bic fine-points from a four-wheel furniture dolly.
 But that music…just beyond Magnin’s, a medleying from ‘Nature Boy’ to ‘By the Time I Get to Phoenix’ grabbed me as I approached.

-“Say, better tie up that bootlace of yours.”
+“Say, better tie up that bootlace of yours, sport.”
 What made this next guy so remarkable was his perfectly tuned ear.
 He seemed to hear every sound, every note and nuance of his music and everything else around him—including my flapping leather lace.

-“Yeah, sure, thanks,” I propped my leg up on a hydrant, bow tying as he sang, ‘By the time I make Albuquerque…’ “How’d you…” But I stifled any pity patter acknowledgement of the toy piano man’s blindness.
+“Yeah, sure, thanks,” I propped my leg up on a hydrant, bow tying as he sang, ‘By the time I make Albuquerque…’ “How’d you…” But I stifled any pity patter about the toy piano man’s blindness.

 Lime green was his leisure suit, sweat damp and wrinkled, but hardly as soaked as his salmon shirt and orange-knotted necktie.
 He sat playing the toy baby grand on a duet of wooden milk cases, facing a tropical beachwear window display.
 He reveled in his music like Ray Charles or Stevie Wonder, but sang like Nat King Cole, sunlight star crossing his reflective eyeshades and the massive rings on every finger.
 He told that passing crowd between verses that he been tinkling the miniature keys since he was five, but sounded like he’d been playing it right out of the womb.
 The melodies he coaxed out of that little spinet were bone chilling in their power and range.
-How he could still stab that cramped keyboard with his gnarled fingers was as mysterious as how he had venued on this busy streetcorner.
+How he could still stab that cramped keyboard with his gnarled fingers was a mystery to me, as was how he had venued on this busy streetcorner.
 Still, he couldn’t have sounded fuller had it been a concert Steinway Pianoforte.
-Little wonder small crowds milled about this King Oliver-looking busker with the Sammy Davis sunglasses.

 I was no less taken, yet could swear that honeyman was, in his own virtuoso way, counting the house shoe by shoes.
-I caught my swooning, swaying image in the store window, a reflection of my looking-glass self, taking stock of the block-long sideshow, segmenting the demography, stratifying the class distinctions, when that hellish voice barged back in: Freaks, just goddamn bums and freaks.
-You’re no damn better for being here.
+I caught my ragged, swaying image in the store window, a reflection of my looking-glass self, taking stock of the block-long sideshow, segmenting the demography, stratifying the class distinctions, when that hellish voice barged back in: Freaks, all just goddamn bums and freaks.
 They’ve got nobody, you’ve got nobody.
 They’ve got no place, you’ve got no place.
 They’ve no job, you’ve got no job.
-But at least they’ve got an excuse…
+But at least they’ve got grounds…